vaiish371/tp/docs/UserGuide.md

 ### 2.4.12 Viewing Student Script : `view student script`

-The `view student script` command allows you to easily search and retrieve the student's script for an assignment just by entering the name of the assignment and the student.</br>
+This command allows you to easily search and retrieve the student's script for an assignment just by entering the name of the assignment and the student.</br>

 Scripts are stored as text files in the `scripts` folder which can be found in the same working directory as the ModMan app.</br>